how to tell my boyfriend I want to wait until marriage

 If it is because you want to manipulate him into marrying you faster.
-Then my friend you are definitely not ready to get married and should not even be in a relationship with him.
+Then, you my friend are definitely not ready to get married and should not even be in a dating relationship with him.

 The main reason why celibacy should be your goal in a relationship is to honor God with your relationship and ensure that you put him first.

-And most importantly when you detect deal breakers in your relationship, you won’t prolong the break-up process, because you are having sex.
+And most importantly when you detect red flags while dating, you won’t prolong the break-up process, because you are having sex.

 2. Acknowledge his struggle

 Trust me I am not trying to find excuses for men to give in to their fleshly desires.
-But I also don’t want to undermine the specific challenge men have.
-That we women might not be able to understand or even comprehend.
+But I also don’t want to undermine the specific challenges men have that we women might not be able to understand or even comprehend.

 This will help you create a safe place for him.
 Which will enable him to share with you when he is struggling.
-So that you can pray for him and ask God for supernatural strength.
+Of course, you can also always pray for him and ask God for supernatural strength.

 3. Understand the facts

-While I am very well aware that the Bible says to abstain from sex until marriage (1 Corinthians 7:2) and that should be reason enough for you not to do it.
+While I am very well aware that the Bible says to abstain from sex until marriage (1 Corinthians 7:2), and that can be reason enough for you not to do it.
 I’m also all about practical Christianity.

-Meaning I spend a lot of time researching and understanding why God intended sex to be exclusive to marriage and how abstinence in a relationship is actually a benefit.
+Meaning I spend a lot of time researching and understanding why God intended sex to be exclusive to marriage and how waiting until marriage can also be a benefit in a committed relationship.

 As mentioned above, abstaining from sex leads to greater intimacy in your relationship.
-Contrarily to common believe, sleeping with someone only gets you close to them on a superficial, physical level.
+Contrary to common belief, sleeping with someone only gets you close to them on a superficial, physical level.

 Real intimacy comes from getting to know each other on a deeper level.
 And entrusting each other with parts of yourselves that you prefer to keep hidden.